 We are the nation's category leader in Sewing with approximately one-third market share, and one of the fastest-growing players in the arts and crafts category.
-Our market share in the highly fragmented arts and crafts category has grown by approximately 50 basis points over the past five years as of July 2020.
+Based on our estimates of market share of the Creative Products industry that primarily consist of an annual survey of Creative Product consumers as of July 31, 2020, our market share in the highly fragmented arts and crafts category has grown by approximately 50 basis points over the past five years.
 Approximately 70% of Sewing industry shoppers rank us ahead of our competitors on availability of the products they need, selection and quality, according to our internal research.
 Similarly, in arts and crafts, industry customers' ratings for our quality, selection, availability and price double once they shop our locations and e-commerce platform.

 In contrast to other leisure activities, our customers' engagement in sewing and crafting projects represents a recurring activity that is vibrant across all ages and demographics.
 Our core customer is an upper forties, college-educated woman with a higher-than-average household income (median household income of over \$62,000) and who is a reliable enthusiast for many of our key categories.
 We believe our core customer's higher discretionary income and favorable demographic trends, as the number of women aged between 45 and 79 is expected to grow faster than the overall population over the next five years according to 2017 U.S. Census data estimates, will continue to build our loyal customer base.
 Our appeal to Millennial and Generation Z customers has also increased.
-Females in the younger than 35 years old age group are the fastest growing demographic in our industry today, representing a 400 basis point increase in demographic share over the past year from 40% to

-44% based on internal research.
+Females in the younger than 35 years old age group are the fastest growing demographic in our industry today, representing a 400 basis point increase in demographic share over the past year from 40% to 44% based on internal research.
 Customers of all ages, demographics and skill levels have demonstrated their enthusiasm for Creative Products by actively exchanging project ideas, tips and techniques though our online community on joann.com.
 With nearly four million combined followers across social media applications, including Facebook, Instagram, Twitter, Pinterest and YouTube, we are connecting with new customers and bolstering our interaction with existing customers.